 Ask What They Want

-I have conducted dozens of interviews as the publisher of Fit Small Business.
-Great public relations professionals always ask what I would like to discuss before I conduct the interview.
-This helps both the interviewer and the subject of interview, as the answers are likely to be higher quality and more detailed.
+If you are asked to do an interview, ask what they want to discuss beforehand.
+This helps both the interviewer and the subject of the interview, as the answers are likely to be higher quality and more detailed.

 Asking what the press wants goes beyond finding out questions in advance.
 The press might want to be able to interview a couple clients for the story or visit parts of your facility (like the kitchen).
 You want to be prepared for these types of requests.